IQ404/study-notes/README.md

 On my laptop, there are 32 texture units available.

-There is an active texture unit for the current rendering state, and the default active textrue unit is `0`.
+There is an active texture unit for the current rendering state, and the default active texture unit is `0`.

 Note that there is also a default texture object.
 When calling `glBindTexture(GL_TEXTURE_2D, 0)`, it actually associates the default texture object with the active texture unit.